ggerganov/whisper.cpp/README.md

   The first time run on an OpenVINO device is slow, since the OpenVINO framework will compile the IR (Intermediate Representation) model to a device-specific 'blob'.
 This device-specific blob will get cached for the next run.

 For more information about the Core ML implementation please refer to PR [#1037](https://github.com/ggerganov/whisper.cpp/pull/1037).

-## NVIDIA GPU support via cuBLAS
+## NVIDIA GPU support

-With NVIDIA cards the Encoder processing can to a large extent be offloaded to the GPU through cuBLAS.
+With NVIDIA cards the processing of the models is done efficiently on the GPU via cuBLAS and custom CUDA kernels.
 First, make sure you have installed `cuda`: https://developer.nvidia.com/cuda-downloads

 Now build `whisper.cpp` with cuBLAS support: